better-internet/radworks-docs/docs/radicle.md

 intermediaries such as hosted servers.

 The Radicle Link protocol distinguishes between two types of identities: personal and project.
-The first describes an actor in the system, while the second describes a (software) project on which one or more actors collaborate.
+The first describes a person running a node on the network (e.g. a peer), while the second describes a repository (e.g. a project) on which one or more people collaborate.
 In Radicle:

 1. peers follow other peers.
 2. peers track projects they are interested in.